 Eggs: "Cage Free", "Free Range" or Caged…

-There are no current industry rules and the living standards are not always clear, but Shapiro said any of those options is preferable to battery cages, which already have been banned in the European Union.
+There currently are no industry rules and the living standards are not always clear.
+However, Shapiro says any of these options are preferable to battery cages, which have already been banned in the European Union.

-"The economic research shows that the type of reforms that would be implemented through this bill are so modest, and they take place over a number of years, which would make any economic impact quite minimal," Shapiro said - "perhaps about a penny per egg."
+"The economic research shows that the type of reforms that would be implemented through this bill are so modest,” Shapiro says, “and they take place over a number of years, which would make any economic impact quite minimal, perhaps about a penny per egg."

-Congress took up the Farm Bill this week, which sets agricultural precedents for the next five years, Shapiro said his group hopes it includes rules for humane treatment of egg-laying hens and clear egg-carton labeling for consumers.
+Congress this week took up the Farm Bill, which sets agricultural precedents for the next five years.
+Shapiro says his group hopes it includes rules for humane treatment of egg-laying hens and clear egg-carton labeling for consumers.